Flexible Spending Arrangements (FSAs)

 Yes.
 You must incur all expenses by the end of the plan year, December 31, and submit all claims to Navia Benefit Solutions for reimbursement by March 31, of the following year.
 If you are no longer employed or have retired and still have money left in your account, you can still submit claims for reimbursement until March 31, so long as the services took place while you were employed.

-If you are a represented employee, you might be eligible to receive a $250 Medical Flexible Spending Arrangement (FSA) contribution through your collective bargaining agreement.
+If you are a represented employee, you might be eligible to receive a $250 Flexible Spending Arrangement (FSA) contribution through your collective bargaining agreement.
 You are likely to receive this contribution if you meet all the following criteria:

-• You are a represented PEBB Program employee.
+- You are a union-represented employee.

-• Your union is part of the health care Coalition described in RCW 41.80.020(3).
+- Your union is part of the Health Care Coalition, described in RCW 41.80.020(3).

-• If you work part-time, you still may qualify for this contribution if your position as full-time would provide a salary of $60,000 or less.
-(The salary threshold was previously $50,004.)
-For example, if you earn $35,000 and works 20 hours per week, your full-time salary would be $70,000 and you would not qualify.
-Note: The salary threshold does not include overtime or bonuses.
+- Your rate of pay on November 1 of the previous year is $60,000 or less for a full-time equivalent position.
+If you work part time, you may still qualify for the contribution if your position would provide a salary of $60,000 or less as full-time.
+For example, if you earn $30,000 and work 20 hours per week, your full-time salary would be $60,000 and you would still qualify.

-You do not need to take any action to receive this $250 contribution, and it will not come out of your paycheck.
+This benefit will not come out of your paycheck.
 It does not count against your annual maximum contribution.

 What would make me not eligible to receive this benefit?

-• Your rate of pay on November 1 exceeds $60,000.
+- Your rate of pay on November 1 exceeds $60,000.

-• You waive PEBB medical coverage unless you waive to enroll as a dependent on someone else's PEBB medical plan that is not a CDHP with an HSA.
+- You waive PEBB medical coverage unless you waive to enroll as a dependent on someone else's PEBB medical plan that is not a CDHP with an HSA.

-• You are no longer eligible for PEBB medical coverage (you retire or terminate or lose coverage by the date the benefit is distributed).
+- You are no longer eligible for PEBB medical coverage (you retire or terminate or lose coverage by the date the benefit is distributed).

 What happens to my funds when coverage ends?